severalnines/docs/components.rst

 .. image:: img/docs_cc_ui.png
    :align: center

-Similar to the CMONAPI, the ClusterControl UI is running on Apache and located under ``/var/www/html/clustercontrol`` (Redhat/CentOS/Ubuntu >14.04) or ``/var/www/clustercontrol`` (Debian/Ubuntu <14.04).
+Similar to the CMONAPI, the ClusterControl UI is running on Apache and located under ``/var/www/html/clustercontrol`` (Redhat/CentOS/Ubuntu >14.04) or ``/var/www/clustercontrol`` (Debian <8/Ubuntu <14.04).
 The web server must support rule-based rewrite engine and must be able to follow symlinks.

 ClusterControl UI page can be accessed through following URL:

-**http or https://<ClusterControl IP address or hostname\>/clustercontrol**
+**http|https://[ClusterControl IP address or hostname]/clustercontrol**

-Please refer to User Guide for MySQL for more details on the functionality available through the ClusterControl UI.
+Please refer to `User Guide <user-guide/index.html>`_ for more details on the functionality available in the ClusterControl UI.